Arcuate uterus: Signs and symptoms

-The condition may not be known to the affected individual and not result in any reproductive problems; thus normal pregnancies occur.
-Indeed, there is no consensus on the relationship of the arcuate uterus and recurrent pregnancy loss.
-Accordingly, the condition may be a variation or a pathology.
+The arcuate uterus may not be known to the affected individual and does not necessarily result in reproductive problems, allowing for normal pregnancies to occur.
+There is no consensus on the relationship between the arcuate uterus and recurrent pregnancy loss.
+The condition may be a variation or a pathology.

 One view maintains that the condition is associated with a higher risk for miscarriage, premature birth, and malpresentation.
 Thus a study that evaluated women with uterine bleeding by hysteroscopy found that 6.5% of subjects displayed the arcuate uterus and had evidence of reproductive impairments.
 A study based on hysterosalpingraphic detected arcuate lesions documented increased fetal loss and obstetrical complications as a risk for affected women.
 Woelfer found that the miscarriage risk is more pronounced in the second trimester.
 In contrast, a study utilizing 3-D ultrasonography to document the prevalence of the arcuate uterus in a gynecological population found no evidence of increased risk of reproductive loss; in this study 3.1% of women had an arcuate uterus making it the most common uterine anomaly; this prevalence was similar than in women undergoing sterilization and lower than in women with recurrent pregnancy loss.